 Other Market Access Barriers

 Sri Lanka’s Consumer Affairs Authority (CAA) sets maximum retail prices (MRP) for essential consumer items.
-Items subject to MRP include lentils, chickpeas, wheat flour, dried chili peppers, canned fish, milk powder, sugar, imported basic variety of rice, imported onions, chicken, and imported potatoes.
+Items subject to MRP include lentils, chickpeas, dried chili peppers, canned fish, sugar, imported basic variety of rice, imported onions, chicken, and imported potatoes.
 Food importers have lobbied the government to remove MRP, arguing that standard prices are impractical in an environment of changing international markets and currency fluctuations.
-In 2020, and again in 2021, the MRP of several food items were revised.
+In 2020, 2021, and 2022, the MRP of several food items were revised.
 Policy advocates have urged the government to reverse the decision to intervene in an already competitive market.

 Lack of a proper quality assurance mechanism and the current price mechanism is making it difficult for global pharmaceutical companies to operate in the Sri Lankan market.
-In May 2019, the National Medicine Regulatory Authority (NMRA), under the Ministry of Health, instituted MRP for 60 essential drugs.
-The government also introduced price control on Intra-ocular lenses in February 2017 and on stents in August 2017.
+In 2022 the National Medicine Regulatory Authority (NMRA), under the Ministry of Health, revised MRP for 60 essential drugs.
+The government also introduced price control on Intra-ocular lenses in February 2017 and on stents in August 2017 for which prices have been revised in 2021.
 Sri Lanka imports about 85 percent of its medicinal drug requirement.
-The government has not taken action to increase MRP of drugs to compensate for rupee depreciation.
-The pharmaceutical industry has urged the government to formulate currency depreciation linked price controls for drugs and medical devices.
+The government has taken limited actions to increase MRP of drugs to compensate for rupee depreciation.
+Companies in the health sector cite lengthy approval processes for medical devices as a key concern.
+Importers report that shipment clearance certificates issued by the National Medicinal Regulatory Authority are regularly delayed.
 According to industry sources, global pharmaceutical companies have said they would withdraw some products from Sri Lanka due to a lack of an effective price setting mechanism.
 The Sri Lankan government promotes local manufacture of pharmaceuticals through buy-back guarantees.

 Technical Barriers to Trade